sterd71/plugin.video.eurosporton/README.md

 This is built on the Eurosport2 addon created by [James Muscat](https://github.com/jamesremuscat/plugin.video.eurosport2) which itself was derived from the original Eurosport Player addon by [JinRonin](https://github.com/JinRonin/plugin.video.eurosportplayer)

 ## Latest
-Eurosport have changed their API for watching scheduled events so this part of the addon no longer works.
+Eurosport have changed their API for watching scheduled events so this part of the addon has been re-worked.

-The Addon is being re-developed to work with the latest changes and a new release should be available soon.
+On entry there is a new menu option called On Schedule.

+Selecting this option will display the dates in the current Eurosport schedule.

+Selecting a date will bring up the list of videos for that day.

-The OnDemand section is still working.
+The OnDemand section is still working as before.

-Please check back soon for the latest updates

 ## Stream support